rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 </Listing>

-Our `build` function returns a `Result` with a `Config` instance in the success case and a `&'static str` in the error case.
+Our `build` function returns a `Result` with a `Config` instance in the success case and a string literal in the error case.
 Our error values will always be string literals that have the `'static` lifetime.

 We’ve made two changes in the body of the function: instead of calling `panic!`